Barnes & Noble Nook: Nook HD

 Nook HD (styled NOOK HD), announced September 26, 2012, and released November 1, 2012, along with the Nook HD+, is a 7-inch tablet with a resolution of 1440x900.
 It competes with the 7-inch Kindle Fire HD and comes in two colors: snow and smoke (a dark gray).
 It has a Texas Instruments 1.3 GHz dual-core processor with 1 GB RAM.
 It can play back video at 720p from the NOOK Video store, much like Amazon.com's Instant Video service.
 The Nook HD was initially priced at US$199 for 8 GB and US$229 for 16 GB.
 It then sold at reduced prices at US$129 for 8 GB and US$149 for 16 GB.

 The Nook HD runs a heavily modified version of Android 4.0.3 Ice Cream Sandwich.

-The Nook HD/HD+ line was originally planned to be discontinued, as announced in Barnes and Noble's 2013 Fiscal Year-End Report, due to financial losses.
+The Nook HD/HD+ line was originally planned to be discontinued, as announced in Barnes & Noble's 2013 Fiscal Year-End Report, due to financial losses.
 A few months later, B&N President Michael P. Huseby announced that the company "intends to continue to design and develop cutting-edge Nook black and white and color devices at the best values in the marketplace", following the resignation of former CEO William Lynch.